 These Lower Mississippian age crinoids of Indiana were mined from a crinoid lens discovered within a ravine leading into Indian Creek during the early 1980s.
 The geologic unit from which they were obtained is called the Ramp Creek member of the Edwardsville formation.
 The crinoid deposit is characterized by being contained within an unusually thick homogenous bed of siltstone measuring two feet in thickness.
 The crinoids were contained within the bottom six to eight inches of the bed, which also featured graded bedding, such that the upper portion of the layer was finer grained and devoid of fossils.
 I interpreted it to be an instantaneous deposit in which the crinoids were buried alive with their associated fauna.
 Among the contemporaneous fossils are intact platycerid gastropods and starfish associations.
 Infrequent brachiopods were present along with large fragments of glass sponges and frequent pieces of fenestrate bryozoans.
-Half of a large elongate bivalve mollusc was found and also a compressed nautilus shell that was mostly intact.
+Half of a large elongate bivalve mollusc was found and also an intact conularid and compressed nautilus shell that is also mostly intact.

 This portion of a large slab contains two Agaricocrinus splendens crinoid crowns along with the crinoid Pachylocrinus aequalis and the crinoid Abrotocrinus unicus and is only partially prepared.
 This is the bottom of the layer but the last two pictures are of the bottom overturned.
 This piece fits to a much larger slab that it was broken off of.
 It was mined during the month of August in 1982.

 This is the same slab after additional preparation in late 2020.